amingilani/wv-payreporter/README.md

 1. I did not use Rspec for testing even though I usually exclusively use it.
 The time required to setup Rspec didn't justify the use, and I ended up using Minitest for the same effect.
+1. I did not guard against a malformed CSV file because the challenge specifically guaranteed that I did not need to.
+Please ensure the report_id is included, and the headers are given.
+Their order does not matter.

 ## Evaluation